Chendamangalam looms fall silent

 The five cooperative weavers’ societies around Chendamanangalam and two near Cherai record an annual sales of around ₹4.5 crore.

 Around 500 to 550 weavers are involved.
 They earn about ₹300 a day on an average.
 But wages for about three months are unpaid along with production incentive of ₹900 a week.
-The situation is grim , he added.
+The situation is grim and getting the sector moving forward is a big task, he added.